-Burgess, a Democrat, was the representative for Texas's 9th congressional district from 1915 to 1917.
+Burgess was the representative for Texas’s 9th congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Dec 1901 to Mar 1917, Burgess missed 551 of 1,617 roll call votes, which is 34.1%.
 This is worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1902-Mar 1903||114||33||28.9%||56th|

 |Dec 1904-Mar 1905||32||7||21.9%||45th|